Duncanma/Blog/content/Blog/2004-03-11-have-you-seen-joe-hummels-webcasts-yet.md

-Well, if you haven&#8217;t managed to see [any of them](http://msdn.microsoft.com/vbasic/community/webcasts/modern/default.aspx){.broken_link} live yet&#8230; don&#8217;t fret, they are all available on-demand as well (after the live presentation that is).
-If you are a VB6 programmer interested in learning .NET or if you are already programming in VB.NET, you have to [check them out](http://msdn.microsoft.com/vbasic/community/webcasts/modern/default.aspx){.broken_link}&#8230;
+Well, if you haven't managed to see [any of them](http://msdn.microsoft.com/vbasic/community/webcasts/modern/default.aspx){.broken_link} live yet... don't fret, they are all available on-demand as well (after the live presentation that is).
+If you are a VB6 programmer interested in learning .NET or if you are already programming in VB.NET, you have to [check them out](http://msdn.microsoft.com/vbasic/community/webcasts/modern/default.aspx){.broken_link}...

   * Session 1: Program Execution in the 21st Century
   * Session 2: OOP and Class Design
   * Session 3: Working with Classes and Class Libraries
-  * Session 4: Windows Forms: What&#8217;s New in GUI Programming
+  * Session 4: Windows Forms: What's New in GUI Programming
   * Session 5: Defensive Programming
   * Session 6: Databases (part 1 of 3)
     _